How Alsim helps to educate future engineers

 - New types of instrument conception

-- ALSIM’s SDK allows that helps programmers to write software able to communicate with the device
+- ALSIM’s SDK allows programmers to write software able to communicate with the device

 - Plugin for Matlab to communicate with the simulator in real time